Stony Point, New York: Transportation

 The ex-New York Central's River Subdivision follows the west bank of the Hudson River through Stony Point.
 The line is now operated by CSX Transportation, the fourth railroad to operate the line.
 The only company served by CSX in the town is the Mirant Lovett Generating Station, which receives trainloads of coal approximately once per week.
 The power station owns and operates its own railroad to bring the coal from the siding at milepost (MP) 38 into the plant.
 A talking defect detector, which scans the axles of passing trains for problems, is located in Stony Point.
-On average, between 20–25 trains pass through Stony Point per day.
+On average, between 20 and 25 trains pass through Stony Point per day.
 CSX runs six container stack trains a day.
 Once per week, a garbage train from the Bronx brings trash up north to burn for power.
 On a normal day on the River Line, one will see mostly manifest freight trains and tankers.
 The Auto Rack express brings cars to their owners in either New Jersey or northern New York.
 CSX trains run five to fifteen minutes apart.
 The longest wait is mostly one hour.
 There are only two trestles in Stony Point.

 The Palisades Interstate Parkway passes through the town.